I May Destroy You

-According to Metacritic, I May Destroy You was the most critically acclaimed television programme of 2020, and was described by The New York Times as "the perfect show for an anxious world."
-It won the BAFTAs for Best Mini-Series, Best Director: Drama, Best Writer: Drama and Best Actress, in addition to two RTS Programme Awards, two Independent Spirit Awards, a Gotham Award, a GLAAD Media Award, an NAACP Image Award and a Peabody Award.

-The series received nine nominations at the 73rd Primetime Emmy Awards, including Outstanding Limited or Anthology Series; it won two awards including Outstanding Writing for Coel.
+I May Destroy You received critical acclaim from critics, with particular praise for its writing, direction, editing, soundtrack, and performances.
+It was recognised as the most critically acclaimed television programme of 2020 by multiple publications, and has since been named one of the greatest television series of all time.
+The series won the BAFTA TV Awards for Best Mini-Series, Best Actress, Best Director: Drama, Best Writer: Drama and Best Editing: Fiction, in addition to two RTS Programme Awards, two Independent Spirit Awards, a Gotham Award, a GLAAD Media Award, an NAACP Image Award and a Peabody Award.
+It also received nine nominations at the 73rd Primetime Emmy Awards, including Outstanding Limited or Anthology Series; it won two awards including Outstanding Writing for Coel, making her the first black woman to win the award in the category.

 Premise

-Arabella (Michaela Coel) is a young Twitter-star-turned-novelist in her late twenties who found fame with her debut book Chronicles of a Fed-Up Millennial and is publicly celebrated as a Millennial icon.
-While struggling to meet a deadline for her second book, she takes a break from work to meet up with friends on a night out in London.
-The following morning, she struggles to remember what happened to her, but recalls the events of the night with the help of her friends Terry (Weruche Opia) and Kwame (Paapa Essiedu).
+Arabella is a young Twitter-star-turned-novelist in her late twenties living in London.
+She has found fame with her debut book Chronicles of a Fed-Up Millennial, and is publicly celebrated as a Millennial icon.
+While struggling to meet a deadline for her second book, she takes a break from work to meet up with friends on a night out.
+The following morning, she struggles to remember what happened to her, but recalls the events of the night with the help of her friends Terry and Kwame.

 Cast and characters

+The cast consists of mostly Black British actors.
+They include: